Amnesty accuses Israel of enforcing 'apartheid' on Palestinians | Law-Order

 Palestinians seek a state of their own in the West Bank and Gaza, with East Jerusalem as its capital.
 Gaza, a coastal strip that Israel also seized in the 1967 war but left in 2005, is run by Hamas, considered by the West to be a terrorist group.
 The last round of Israeli-Palestinian peace talks collapsed in 2014.

-The Jewish Federations of North America denounced the report is described as "irresponsibly distorts international law, and advances hateful and disparaging rhetoric associated with age-old antisemitic tropes while ignoring or whitewashing violence, terror, and incitement committed by Palestinians."
+The Jewish Federations of North America denounced the report it described as "irresponsibly distorts international law, and advances hateful and disparaging rhetoric associated with age-old antisemitic tropes, while ignoring or whitewashing violence, terror and incitement committed by Palestinians."
 The Central Council of Jews in Germany echoed those remarks and called on Amnesty International's German section to distance itself from the report, which it called antisemitic.

 Amnesty said the U.N.
-Security Council should impose an arms embargo on Israel for killing scores of civilians during weekly protests on the border with Gaza in 2018-19.
+Security Council should impose an arms embargo on Israel for killing scores of civilians during weekly protests https://www.reuters.com/article/us-israel-palestinians-protests-idUSKBN1H60AV on the border with Gaza in 2018-19.
 Israel has said those protests included attempts by Palestinian militants to breach its border fence.
+(Additional reporting by Dominic Evans in Ankara, Nidal al-Mughrabi in Gaza, Ali Sawafta in Ramallah, Paul Carrel in Geneva and Rami Ayyub and Simon Lewis in Washington; Editing by Mark Heinrich, Angus MacSwan and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)